worldpossible/eos-documentation/Michigan/MichiganDocumentation/How to use Turn It In.md

 ## Prerequisites

 To accomplish this process, you will need:
 - WP Securebook
 - Red (Wi-Fi) Securebook Docking Station
+- Turn It In!
+Teacher Credentials

 ---